Welcome Collection, paperback, £16.99, 2022

 The hand mirror on the cover hints at the self-reflection ahead.
 In holding the book, you are presumably holding a mirror to yourself and to the world.
 What do you see?
 Where do you fit in (if at all)?

-This book encourages an exploration of self against our own reality of the world, as well as the standards we and others have created.
+Am I normal? encourages an exploration of self against our own reality of the world, as well as the standards we and others have created.

 Sarah Chaney is a research fellow at the Queen Mary Centre for the History of the Emotions.
 She explores how the "small but powerful word" normal came to be used to describe humans and human behaviour.

 Chaney chronicles her own experience of normal in her body, mind and feelings, while exploring how the ‘benchmarks’ were set in chapters like "Do I have a normal body?", "Do I have a normal mind?" and "Is this a normal way to feel?"

 She investigates the hypocrisy and prejudice, and potential malice, of those usually white, affluent or middle-class European men who ‘decided’ what was normal.

 And her tongue is firmly in cheek at times.
 In the chapter "Is my sex life normal?" she writes: "After all, when sex still takes place largely behind closed doors, how can we ever really know if our sex lives are normal?"

 The book looks at diverse concepts like IQ, and ‘the bell curve’, the growth of the pharmaceutical industry (she quotes the words of a patient prescribed antipsychotics: "it's not just the case that you take a drug and everything is normal"), advertising, labels and class (she describes how a diagnosis of ADHD was initially almost considered a status symbol).